 The Hidden Danger of Bond Index Funds

 While index funds have a lot going for them, the case isn't entirely iron-clad.
 For funds that mirror broad-based benchmarks such as the Barclays U.S. Aggregate Index, a substantial portion of the portfolio is typically invested in government or government-related securities.
-That equates to high interest rate risk, which is fine when yields are going down.
+That equates to high interest rate risk, which is fine when yields are falling (as prices rise).
 However, rising rates will have an extremely negative impact on a portfolio that is heavily tilted toward government bonds.
 Investors may therefore want to look for ways to augment their index funds with investments that have lower interest rate risk, such as high yield and emerging market bonds.